Samuel Levi Phillips

 Samuel Levi Phillips, born Samuel Levi (c1730-1812) was a banker and jeweller of Jewish birth who originated from Germany.
-He was a founder of the first bank in Haverfordwest, namely the Haverfordwest Bank and also the Milford Bank.
+He was a founder of the first bank in Haverfordwest, Pembrokeshire, namely the Haverfordwest Bank and also the Milford Bank.

 Personal life

 Samuel Levi was born c.
 1730.
 His place of birth is unknown but the family home is believed to be in Frankfurt-am-Main, Germany.
-He arrived in London with his brother Moses and they settled in Haverfordwest, Pembrokeshire.They adopted the surname Phillips after a friend of that name and renounced their Jewish faith, being baptised in St Mary's Church, Haverfordwest in 1755/6.
+He arrived in London with his brother Moses and they settled in Haverfordwest.
+They adopted the surname Phillips after a friend of that name and renounced their Jewish faith, being baptised in St Mary's Church, Haverfordwest in 1755/6.
 He married Dorothy Hood on 11 November 1753 and they had the following children: Elizabeth born 1754, Phillip, (1756), Sarah (1737), Dorothy, (1758), Nathaniel (1761), and John (1762).
 It is presumed that Dorothy died shortly after John's birth and Samuel remarried to Mary, the daughter of Stephen Jones of Prendagast, Pembrokeshire.
 With Mary, he had 3 children, Mary born 1764, Lucy (1766) and Stephen Howell (1767).